spersico/raise-calc/countryData/readme.md

 ## Manual sources

-For manual sources (and by extension the automatic one too), you just make a new JSON file in the `countryData/data/providers/` folder.
+For manual sources, you just make a new JSON file in the `countryData/data/providers/` folder.
 The file should have the same structure than the rest (check them out).
 Also, be mindful of the `priority` property, which is used to determine which source to use when there's a conflict.
 The higher the number, the less priority is has (the IMF has the lowest, with 999).

 Right now, if there's a more than one source, the source with the highest priority is used, but I'm planning to make it so that the user can choose which source to use.